Search This Site

 We acknowledge that we have not lived up to these commitments.
 Too often we have treated attention to equitable and inclusive pedagogies as a piece of our work rather than as its core, and we have not consistently promoted practices that explicitly support the work, learning, and well-being of BIPOC faculty and students.

-In 2022, we are focused on putting our commitments to equity and justice into practice across all of our work.
+In 2022-2023, we plan to continue revising our programming and practices to center racial equity and justice and develop a CTE-wide plan to assess this work.
 We publish this page in the interest of transparency and accountability.
 We commit to keeping it up to date as our revision progresses.
 The parallel threads of this work are as follows.

-During a fall 2021 retreat facilitated by Dr. Peoples, we began explicitly articulating our values and commitments to racial equity and justice in our work.
+During the 2021-22 academic year, we began explicitly articulating our values and commitments to racial equity and justice in our work.
 We are engaged in revisions to those draft values, as well as revisions to our CTE vision and mission statements.
-We will publish these on our website in spring 2022.
+We will publish these on our website in late Fall 2022.

 Much of our work as educational developers relies on core practices, including facilitation and consultation.
 We are also active teaching faculty, and we practice in our own classrooms the pedagogies we advocate in our programming.
 In both of these arenas, we recognize that disrupting whiteness, surfacing power imbalances, centering the experiences of BIPOC faculty and students, and other anti-racist practices are skills that must be developed and practiced.